 It’s possible that certain defects won’t be fixed as soon or as effectively as they could otherwise be due to pressures for rapid product deployment and responses.
 However, it is also a given that unreliable and subpar user experiences offered by buggy applications would seriously harm a company’s brand.

-Since news spreads quickly, thanks to social media, this might have significant consequences.
+Thanks to social media, news spreads quickly, which might have significant consequences.
 Therefore, it is to your best advantage to make every effort to ensure that your program operates as efficiently and dependably as possible.

-Experience shows that your apps will be less prone to errors and more stringent your traceability procedures are.
+Experience shows that your apps will be less prone to errors, and your traceability procedures will be more stringent.
 Here, the completeness of your collected traceability data is everything.

 Therefore, more thorough traceability information will be valuable to software developers as it will help lower the likelihood of defects.
 This association between thorough traceability and defect rate might help developers create more dependable apps and increase productivity by eliminating unnecessary errors and defects.
 When applicable, you should aggressively seek user input and incorporate it into your overall customer care strategy.